raspberrypilearning/charting-champions/en/step_2.md

 --- task ---

-Open the [Charting champions starter project](https://trinket.io/python/61b2224327){:target="_blank"}.
-Trinket will open in another browser tab.
+Open the [Charting champions starter project](https://editor.raspberrypi.org/en/projects/charting-champions-starter){:target="_blank"}.
+The Raspberry Pi code editor will open in another browser tab.

-If you have a Trinket account, you can click on the **Remix button** to save a copy to your `My Trinkets` library.
+If you have a Raspberry Pi account, you can click **Save** to save a copy of the starter code to your library.

-If you are not using Trinket in your browser, you will need to download the project files and you may need to install `pygal` before you can import it.
+If you are not using the code editor in your browser, you will need to download the project files and you may need to install `pygal` before you can import it.

 --- collapse ---